DiscoHub12/F_Expense_App/README.md

 which can be:

 - generic lists
--shipping lists
+- shipping lists
--lists of expenses made n a given period of time.
+- lists of expenses made n a given period of time.

 ##Structure
 This application is structured on 4 different "pages"